blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 ### Entity Types

-1. Entity Types define their constraints on the structure of an entity through their `properties`, where
+1. Entity types define their constraints on the structure of an entity through their `properties`, where
     1. The keys are base URI's to a property type
     1. The values are defined by either:
         1. A reference to a property type
         1. An array definition, where
             1.  the items are defined by a reference to a property type
             1.  `minItems` and/or `maxItems` are optionally defined
-1. Entity Types also define additional constraints on links from their entity through their:
+1. Entity types also define additional constraints on links from their entity through their:
     1.  `links`, where
         1. The keys are _versioned URI's_ to a link type
         1. The values are defined by either: